askui/askui/docs/docs/general/03-Best Practice/selecting-with-text.md

 A human usually needs only the written text or visual properties of elements to understand a graphical user interface.
 The askui library provides multiple methods to interact with text of the UI.

-When using askui for automated tests, text elements are playing a big role, since they typically appear more distinctively than other elements such as icons or textfields.
+When using askui for automated tests, text elements are playing a big role, since they typically appear more distinctively than other elements such as icons or text fields.
 Hence, knowing the benefits of using different text filters can become critical in scaffolding a robust test suite.

 askui provides four different methods to handle text elements: